 If the bounce is marked as “non-existent email address,” the email address could have a typo or the person with the address may have left the organization.

 There’s also a chance that the contact gave a false email address, which can be the case if you’re offering something online in exchange for an email.

 In this case, it’s important to review the contacts in this category and see if there are any obvious typos in the email address.
 If not, try to reach the contacts by other means to confirm the address.

 Tip: Ever have trouble reading someone’s handwriting from your email sign-up sheet?
 Use these tools to electronically capture their contact information instead.

 If bounced emails are in the “Undeliverable” category, that means that the receiving email server is temporarily unavailable, was overloaded, or couldn’t be found.

-A server that can’t be found could have crashed or be under maintenance, so this may just mean waiting to send the email to the address again.
+A server that can’t be found could have crashed or been under maintenance, so this may just mean waiting to send the email to the address again.
 However, if this email address repeatedly bounces on multiple emails, it may mean the server is gone for good.

 3. Mailbox full